How to Build Endurance When Training

 The workout should start at a pace that you find difficult to maintain.
 The goal is to push yourself hard right from the beginning to see if your body can keep up.
 Of course, you should slow down during longer sessions, since it will be impossible for your body to stay at that pace.
 It is important to try to push yourself hard the entire time.

 Keep the pace steady and if you feel yourself slowing down, end the workout for the day.
-It is important that you do not lower your base of intensity since this will hinder your endurance going forward.
+You must not lower your base of intensity since this will hinder your endurance going forward.

 Working on Your VO2 max and Lactate Threshold